 R17: The Importance of English

-English is the lingua franca of the technology world.
-You do not need to speak it perfectly, but having a good working mastery of it is one of the highest-leverage skills you can develop as a developer.
-It is the language that most documentation, tutorials, forums, job postings, and open source projects use.
+English is the lingua franca of tech.
+You do not need it perfect, but working mastery is one of the highest-leverage skills you can build.
+Docs, tutorials, forums, job postings, and open source all default to English.

-Programming languages themselves are written in English: function, return, class, import, export.
+Programming languages themselves are in English: function, return, class, import.
 Error messages are in English.
-Stack Overflow answers are in English.
-The official documentation for React, Node.js, Python, and nearly every major technology is written first in English.
-If you cannot read it, you are always waiting for someone else to translate it for you.
+The official docs for React, Node.js, Python, and nearly every major tool are written in English first.
+Translations come weeks or months later, if at all.
+Without English, you are always waiting for someone else to translate for you.

 International teams communicate in English.
 Remote jobs often require it.
-Code reviews, pull request descriptions, commit messages, technical specifications - all written in English in most companies.
-Being able to express technical ideas clearly in English opens doors that technical skill alone cannot.
+Code reviews, PR descriptions, commit messages, specs - all in English at most companies.
+Being able to express technical ideas in English opens doors that technical skill alone cannot.

 flowchart TD A[English Proficiency] --> B[Read docs directly] A --> C[Join global communities] A --> D[International job market] A --> E[Contribute to open source] F[Limited English] --> G[Wait for translations] F --> H[Local job market only] F --> I[Miss early knowledge]